SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

        <#declarations#>
     }

-You can add :newTerm:`conditional conformance` to a protocol by including requirements in an extension declaration.
+You add :newTerm:`conditional conformance` to a protocol by including requirements in an extension declaration.
-With conditional conformance to a protocol, only instances of the extended type that satisfy the requirements gain that conformance.
+When a type is extended to conditionally conform to a protocol, only instances of the extended type that satisfy the requirements gain that conformance.

 Extension declarations can't add class inheritance to an existing class,